at Kaname Inn during the first two months of the White Road opening

 Autumn is coming.
 Mountains will turn yellow, orange and then red.
 Japanese people love the autumn season as much as cherry blossom season.
 We even have forecasts for kōyō, the “reddening of leaves,” just like we do for sakura.
 It’s not just beautiful, it’s welcomed.
 Where we once lived huddled in an air-conditioned room, we’re finally free to be outdoors, to feel the crisp air and watch the world change its colors.

-Autumn is an excellent time to visit Shirakawago.
+Anytime is an excellent time to visit Shirakawago.
 Most people expect to need one of the buses to get there.
-But I would like to recommend a better way to travel through the Japanese Alps in summer and fall: the White Road.
+But I would like to recommend a better way to travel through the Japanese Alps in summer and fall:

 The White Road is the winding mountain drive that runs between Hakusan City just south of Kanazawa all the way to Shirakawago.
 It’s only open from June to October, as the heavy Japanese snows keep it closed in winter and spring.
 It’s 33.3 km (almost 21 miles) long and takes one hour from Ishikawa Prefecture’s Chugu Toll to Gifu Prefecture’s Magari Toll.
 Along the way are many photogenic waterfall spots and observatories.